Starting a food business, like anything else, comes with its rewards and challenges.

-Different food business concepts have different labor and staffing considerations.
-For example, if you run a food truck, it’s probably just you and maybe one or two other people depending on the size of your vehicle.
+Each food business concept has different labor and staffing considerations.
+For example, if you’re planning to start a food truck, it’s probably just you and maybe one or two other people.

 On the other hand, a full-service restaurant will need a handful of servers and bartenders (over the age of 18 if alcohol is served), plus a complete kitchen staff, a trio of hosts to greet the guests, and busboys to clean up after them.

 It’s not uncommon for people in the food service industry to move around frequently, so job hopping isn’t always a bad sign.
-With that being said, when hiring an employee, interview everyone thoroughly and don’t just ask for references, make sure you call every one of them and confirm there are no major red flags.
+With that being said, when hiring an employee, interview everyone thoroughly and make sure you call their references and confirm there are no major red flags.

-You might be surprised when you learn what it takes to be compliant with applicable health and safety codes, as well as other food service regulations.
-While all businesses require licenses and permits to operate, the food service industry is especially stringent because you’re dealing with products that people consume.
+Being compliant with applicable health and safety codes as well as other food service regulations, is more important now than ever.
+While all businesses require licenses and permits to operate, the food service industry is especially strict because you’re dealing with products that people consume.
 Here are some of the documents you’ll need to conduct business.

 - A Federal Employer Identification Number (EIN) for tax purposes.

-- A business license from your city or state that enables you to conduct a business.
+- A business license from your city or state.

 - A food service license from the state or town for any establishment that serves food.

 - A Certificate of Occupancy (CO) deeming your restaurant safe for customers to occupy.